NATO bombing of Yugoslavia: Political outcome

 The war ended 11 June, and Russian paratroopers seized Slatina airport to become the first peacekeeping force in the war zone.

 As British troops were still massed on the Macedonian border, planning to enter Kosovo at 5:00 am, the Serbs were hailing the Russian arrival as proof the war was a UN operation, not a NATO operation.
 After hostilities ended on 12 June, the US Army's 82nd Airborne, 2–505th Parachute Infantry Regiment entered Kosovo as part of Operation Joint Guardian.

 Yugoslav President Milošević survived the conflict, however, he was indicted for war crimes by the International Criminal Tribunal for the Former Yugoslavia along with a number of other senior Yugoslav political and military figures.
 His indictment led to Yugoslavia as a whole being treated as a pariah by much of the international community because Milošević was subject to arrest if he left Yugoslavia.
 The country's economy was badly affected by the conflict, and in addition to electoral fraud, this was a factor in the overthrow of Milošević.

 Thousands were killed during the conflict, and hundreds of thousands more fled from the province to other parts of the country and to the surrounding countries.
 Most of the Albanian refugees returned home within a few weeks or months.
 However, much of the non-Albanian population again fled to other parts of Serbia or to protected enclaves within Kosovo following the operation.
 Albanian guerrilla activity spread into other parts of Serbia and to the neighbouring Republic of Macedonia, but subsided in 2001.
 The non-Albanian population has since diminished further following fresh outbreaks of inter-communal conflict and harassment.

 In December 2002, Elizabeth II approved the awarding of the Battle Honour "Kosovo" to squadrons of the RAF that participated in the conflict.
 These were: Nos 1, 7, 8, 9, 14, 23, 31, 51, 101, and 216 squadrons.
 This was also extended to the Canadian squadrons deployed to the operation, 425 and 441.

 Ten years after the operation, the Republic of Kosovo declared independence with a new Republic of Kosovo government.

 KFOR

-On 12 June, KFOR began entering Kosovo.
+On 12 June, Kosovo Force (KFOR) began entering Kosovo.
 Its mandate among other things was to deter hostilities and establish a secure environment, including public safety and civil order.

-KFOR, a NATO force, had been preparing to conduct combat operations, but in the end, its mission was only peacekeeping.
+A NATO force, KFOR had been preparing to conduct combat operations, but in the end, its mission was only peacekeeping.
 It was based upon the Allied Rapid Reaction Corps headquarters commanded by then Lieutenant General Mike Jackson of the British Army.
 It consisted of British forces (a brigade built from 4th Armoured and 5th Airborne Brigades), a French Army Brigade, a German Army brigade, which entered from the west while all the other forces advanced from the south, and Italian Army and US Army brigades.